 Five land use recommendations are identified to support the Future Land Use Plan for the NE I-35 and Loop 410 Area Regional Center.
-In the Implementation section of the Regional Center Plan, specific strategies are provided for each of the following recommendations.
+In the Implementation section of the plan, specific strategies are provided for each of the following recommendations.